perseu/plotter_4_lephare_python/README.md

 Along with the script, there are two .spec files as an example.

 I hope that this may help you.
 Feel free to use and change to fit your needs.

+NOTE: if using this script in Linux, please comment line 18: import msvcrt as m